asifratul/culicoides_brevitarsis_manuscript_codes/004_EgapX_config_files/README.txt

 NOTES
 - These commands are provided for documentation and reproducibility purposes.
+- The EGAPx local annotation pipeline was obtained from the official NCBI GitHub repository (https://github.com/ncbi/egapx) and executed on an HPC system.
-- Paths, SLURM account names, and resource specifications may require adjustment depending on the local computing environment.
+- Paths, and resource specifications may require adjustment depending on the local computing environment.
 - Large input files (genome FASTA, RNA-seq reads) are not included in this repository.